jataware/MaxHop/README.md

 -   **--annualPrecipIncrease**: a percentage perturbation against annual rainfall (up or down) where 0 is baseline (no perturbation)

 -   **--meanTempIncrease**: a percentage perturbation against annual mean temperature (up or down) of warmest quarter where 0 is baseline (no perturbation)

+-   **--modeltype**: select either the pre-trained model for locust hoppers or swarms.

 | Countries Supported |
 |--|